(Craft, Art And People Together)

 Creative Kernow is working within the framework of the European CARPET Scheme to offer two residency spaces at Krowji for one month in November 2018 and again in May 2019.
 Applications were invited from artists based in Morocco, Spain and Portugal who are interested in experimenting with the possibilities of co-creating with another professional –from a different country and possibly a different discipline.
 Two artists from Cornwall have been selected for a month’s residency in the partnering countries.

-Krowji’s annual Studio Award gives four selected Creative Contemporary Practice graduates from Cornwall College the opportunity to work rent free for 12 months in a shared studio space in our Percy Williams Building.
+Krowji’s annual Studio Award gives selected Creative Contemporary Practice graduates from Cornwall College the opportunity to work rent free for 12 months in a shared studio space in our Percy Williams Building.
 The Award has been carefully developed to provide a valuable and effective bridge between college and professional practice; graduates receive continued professional development advice from tutors at Cornwall College and being based at Krowji gives them support from other professional practitioners based here.
 The successful graduates have the opportunity to participate in Krowji’s networking events and biannual Open Studios events.
 Artists Bettina Holland, Jo Reed, Mel Johns, Vicki Aimers, Vanessa Penrose and Sarah Cooling have all since taken on their own studios here at Krowji.

 2018/19 Award Winners: